Karen Pryor

 She was formerly a Marine Mammal Commissioner to the U.S. government.

-Personal life
+Life and career

-Pryor is the daughter of author Philip Wylie and antiques dealer Sally Ondeck Wylie.
+Pryor was the daughter of author Philip Wylie and antiques dealer Sally Ondeck Wylie.

 Her uncle was Max Wylie, co-creator of The Flying Nun.
 Her cousin, Janice Wylie, was murdered in 1963 along with her roommate Emily Hoffert in what became known as the Career Girls Murders.

 She was first married to Tap Pryor from 1954 until their divorce in 1975.
 They had three children: Ted, Michael and Gale.
 Her second marriage was to Jon Lindbergh, son of aviator Charles Lindbergh and writer Anne Morrow Lindbergh; they divorced in 1997.

+In 2007 she created the Karen Pryor Academy which offers certification programs for animal trainers.

+Pryor died at a care facility in Santa Clarita, California on January 4, 2025, at the age of 92 from complications of dementia.